shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

   - split into chunks, so that the video can be downloaded in chunks instead of downloading it all at once
   - select a frame from each chunk to act as thumbnails, which helps when we try to seek
   - resize each chunk to different resolutions, which helps with "adaptive streaming" i.e. decide the quality of the video based on the client's bandwidth
-  - in parallel to all the filters above, another sequence of filters can convert audio into captions based on nlp etc
+  - in parallel to the filters above, another sequence of filters can convert audio into captions using nlp
 - filters should be "stateless"
 - this pattern is not ideal if we want to run all the filters as a part of a transaction - performing a distributed transaction is very difficult
+- "shared data pattern" - when the different filters use the same shared data source. useful when the volume of data is huge, and multiple filters operate on it

 ### Scatter and Gather Pattern

 - the client sends a request to the "dispatcher"
 - the dispatcher sends the request to the "workers" and gathers the result
-- unlike [load balancing](#load-balancing-pattern) where the request is only forwarded to one instance, the request in this case is send to all workers
+- unlike [load balancing](#load-balancing-pattern) where the request is only forwarded to one instance, it is sent to all workers here
 - each worker is independent of the other, and thus they can all operate in parallel
 - throughout this pattern, the client is unaware of all this